Working together to build the future

 Ross McMillan (BA '01)

-Ross is a proud York alumnus who supports the current generation of Lions as the Director of Student Community & Leadership Development.
-Leading one of Canada’s largest central student affairs units, Ross has dedicated his professional life to supporting student engagement and success.
-Along with mentoring student leaders and new staff, he also serves as a Fellow of McLaughlin College and as a Board Member on the York University Student Centre Board of Directors.
+Ross is a proud York alumnus, currently the Director, Student Services, Engagement and Libraries at St. Lawrence College.
+Ross has dedicated his professional life to supporting student engagement and success, in his previous role as the Director of Student Community & Leadership Development at York he led one of Canada’s largest central student affairs units where he mentored student leaders and new staff.
+Ross continues to serve as a Fellow of McLaughlin College and as a Board Member on the York University Student Centre Board of Directors.

 In recognition of his work, Ross has received numerous university and professional association awards.